Gowri4622/19AI539-Ex.No-2/README.md

 ## PROGRAM:
 ```
 /*
-Program to print the text “Hello World”.
+Program to print the text “Implicit and Explicit Intents”.
 Developed by:
 Registeration Number :
 */